-(For girls entering fourth grade in the fall of 2023 and older for session 1 and 2 only)
+(For girls entering fourth grade in the fall of 2025 and older for session 1, 3 & 4)

 Our overnight programs will take place on Thursday nights.
 Girls staying overnight on Thursday will be sleeping in cabin units.
 Staff will sleep, likewise, in separate cabin units, but very near the girls.
 Each cabin unit sleeps four to five girls.
 The \$10 fee for the overnight includes dinner, evening snack, breakfast, and lunch on Friday.